Empanada Rápida de Atún

 Ingredients

-- extra-virgin olive oil1/4 cup
+- extra virgin olive oil1/4 cup

-- yellow onion2 large
+- yellow onions2 large

 - red bell pepper1 large

-- Cubanelle pepper1 large
+- Cubanelle pepper1 med

-- garlic2 med clove
+- garlic cloves2 med

-- sweet paprika1 tsp
+- sweet Spanish paprika1 tsp

 - smooth marinara sauce1/2 cup